-This Standard contains the recommended methods for testing, determining, and reporting the vibration levels induced by small air moving devices (AMDs) that are found in cooling equipment used for information technology and telecommunications.
+This part of ECMA-275 contains the recommended methods for testing, determining, and reporting the vibration levels induced by small air-moving devices (AMDs) that are found in cooling equipment used for information technology and telecommunications.

 The vibration levels are a function of operation speed and pressure loading.
 Previously, a variety of methods have been used by AMD manufacturers, information technology and telecommunications equipment manufacturers, consultants, and others to satisfy various needs.
 These diverse practices have, in many cases, made comparison of AMD vibration difficult.
-The practice recommended in this Standard provides a common basis for such comparisons that is consistent with current measurement standards.
+The practice recommended in this part of ECMA-275 provides a common basis for such comparisons that is consistent with current measurement standards.

-The use of this Standard is encouraged to promote uniformity in the measurement and reporting of the vibration levels induced by AMDs for use in information technology and telecommunications equipment.
+The use of this part of ECMA-275 is encouraged to promote uniformity in the measurement and reporting of the vibration levels induced by AMDs for use in information technology and telecommunications equipment.

-The practice specified in this Standard is intended for use by AMD manufacturers, information technology and telecommunications equipment manufacturers, and testing laboratories.
+The practice specified in this part of ECMA-275 is intended for use by AMD manufacturers, information technology and telecommunications equipment manufacturers, and testing laboratories.
 Results of measurements conducted in accordance with this practice are expected to be useful for engineering design, performance verification, comparisons among competing AMD designs, and evaluation of vibration isolation devices for small AMDs.
-This Standard may also be cited in purchase specifications and in contracts between suppliers and users.
+This part of ECMA-275 may also be cited in purchase specifications and in contracts between suppliers and users.

-The basis for this Standard is from the Institute of Noise Control Engineering Recommended practice 1-96^[5-16]
+The basis for this part of ECMA-275 is from the Institute of Noise Control Engineering Recommended practice 1-96 [5 - 16]

-The first edition of this Standard was issued in June 1998.
+The first edition of this part of ECMA-275 was issued in June 1998.
 This second edition corrected the air flow rate equation, updates the reference for the measurement of the damped plate mobility and clarifies some wording.